+4.7.3 Test configurations for multi-carrier

+Editor’s note: this section contains the applicability table for the text configuration for each requirement for multi-carrier (contiguous and non-contiguous cases).

+4.7.4 Test configurations for multi-band

+Editor’s note: this section contains the applicability table for the text configurations for each requirement for multi-band

 4.8 Test configurations

 Editor’s note: to capture multi-carrier/CA operation, contiguous/non-contiguous operation.
 Test models to be captured in this clause.
 Test models other than those already listed below, are not precluded.